Twitter unveils a new API platform, roadmap and vision for its developer community

 Stripe opens its Atlas program to US-based startups

-Twitter historically has had a rocky relationship with its developer community, having once encouraged third-party apps, then later restricting them; hosting developer conferences, then killing them; debuting a suite of developer tools, then selling them; and despite issuing a mea culpa, the company failed to regain the trust of many.
-Today, Twitter is trying to reset developer relations yet again, this time with the unveiling of its vision for the Twitter API platform, and, for the first time, publishing its public roadmap of what it has planned.
+Twitter historically has had a rocky relationship with its developer community.It once encouraged third-party apps, then later restricting them; hosting developer conferences, then killing them; debuting a suite of developer tools, then selling them; and despite issuing a mea culpa, the company failed to regain the trust of many.

+Today, Twitter is trying to reset developer relations yet again with the unveiling of its vision for the Twitter API platform and, for the first time, publishing its public roadmap of what it has planned.

 The apparent goal here is to be more transparent about what Twitter has in store for developers, which includes a unification of its API platform along with the launching of new APIs and endpoints for developers.